rrcobb/blog/src/pages/posts/2019-09-07-identifying-student-misconceptions-of-programming-2010.md

 ---

-In March, The Association for Computing Machinery (ACM) Special Interest Group on Computer Science Education (SIGCSE) [recognized ten symposium papers](https://www.eurekalert.org/pub_releases/2019-03/afcm-ttc022719.php) as the best, most interesting and influential papers in its 50 year history.
+In March, the Association for Computing Machinery (ACM) Special Interest Group on Computer Science Education (SIGCSE) [recognized ten symposium papers](https://www.eurekalert.org/pub_releases/2019-03/afcm-ttc022719.php) as the best, most interesting, most influential papers in its 50 year history.

-This 2010 paper from Kaczmarczyk, East, Petrick, and Herman comes in at number one.
+This 2010 paper from Kaczmarczyk, East, Petrick, and Herman is at the top of the list.
 [Identifying Student Misconceptions of Programming](/identifying-student-misconceptions-of-programming-2010.pdf) focuses on the particular confusions that students have about concepts in CS1.

-Getting into the weeds of what students don't understand is a project close to my heart, and the authors pursue a promising direction - the development of a _Concept Inventory_.
+Getting into the weeds of what students don't understand is a project close to my heart, and the authors pursue a promising direction - the development of a _Concept Inventory_ - a diagnostic tool that teachers can use to figure out exactly what their students misunderstand.

 ## Introduction